peekxc/spirit_paper/notes/includes/spectral.typ

 ]

 == Spectral rank relaxation <sec:spectral_relax>
-Under mild assumptions on $f_alpha$, the entries of the boundary operators from @eq:rank_equiv_param are continuous functions of $alpha$ when $S$ is substituted appropriately with smoothstep functions.
+Under mild assumptions on $f_alpha$, the entries of the boundary operators from @eq:rank_equiv_param are continuous functions of $alpha$ when $S$ is substituted appropriately with smooth step functions.
 In contrast, the quantities from @prop:mu_betti_1 are by definition discontinuous functions, as they are integer-valued due to the rank function.
 To circumvent this issue, we consider the spectral characterization of the rank function:

 $ rank (X) = sum_(i = 1)^n sgn_+ (sigma_i (X)),
 	quad quad